dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 # Table of Contents
 * Into
+* Under the covers
+  * A Step Deeper
 * yield and return from the same function
-* coroutines, and not the async ones
+* coroutines, but as disguised generators
 * A yield yield conundrum
 * yield as a pair of scissors